Cannabis in Texas: Legalization of hemp cultivation and delta-8-THC (2019)

 In June 2019, House Bill 1325 was signed into law by Governor Abbott to legalize the cultivation of industrial hemp (cannabis containing less than 0.3% THC).
-It also legalized possession and sale of hemp-derived CBD products without need for a doctor's approval.
+It also legalized possession and sale of hemp-derived CBD products without the need for a doctor's approval.
 HB 1325 passed the Senate 31–0 and the House 140–3.

 The enactment of HB 1325 also caused an outcome that legislators did not intend.
 Because it changed the legal definition of marijuana from cannabis in general to cannabis containing greater than 0.3% THC, many marijuana possession charges across the state were soon dropped due to a shortage of THC testing equipment available.
 Prosecutors in the counties of Harris, Tarrant, Bexar, Travis, Williamson, and several others soon announced the dismissal of hundreds of marijuana cases and a moratorium on pursuing new charges.

 The enactment of HB 1325 also caused the psychoactive cannabinoid delta-8-THC to become legal when produced from legally cultivated hemp.
-The Texas Department of State Health Services later classified the drug as an illegal substance in October 2021, but a November 2021 injunction from a district court judge prevented the prohibition from taking effect, until a final ruling on the matter can be made.
+The Texas Department of State Health Services later classified the drug as an illegal substance in October 2021, but a November 2021 injunction from a district court judge prevented the prohibition from taking effect until a final ruling on the matter can be made.

 Qualifying conditions expanded (2019)

-In June 2019, Governor Abbott signed House Bill 3703 which increased the number of qualifying conditions eligible for treatment under the state's low-THC medical cannabis program.
+In June 2019, Governor Abbott signed House Bill 3703, which increased the number of qualifying conditions eligible for treatment under the state's low-THC medical cannabis program.
 Previously limited to epilepsy only, the bill added terminal cancer, autism, multiple sclerosis, amyotrophic lateral sclerosis (ALS), seizure disorders, and incurable neurological disorders such as Alzheimer's, Parkinson's, and Huntington's Disease.

 Smokable hemp banned (2020)

 In 2020, Texas regulators issued a ban on the manufacture, processing, distribution, and sale of hemp for smoking purposes only.
 In response, local companies protested the ban and filed a lawsuit seeking to have it overturned.
 In September 2020, Travis County District Judge Lora Livingston granted a temporary injunction lifting the ban until the case went to trial in 2021.
-The ban was ruled unconstitutional by Judge Livingston in August 2021; however, in June 2022 the Texas Supreme Court upheld the ban on the manufacturing and processing (but not sale) of smokable hemp.
+The ban was ruled unconstitutional by Judge Livingston in August 2021; however, in June 2022, the Texas Supreme Court upheld the ban on the manufacturing and processing (but not sale) of smokable hemp.